antonylesuisse/qweb/examples/ajaxterm/README.txt

  * If run as root ajaxterm will run /bin/login, otherwise it will run ssh localhost.
 To use an other command use the -c option.

- * Ajaxterm was first written as a demo for qweb (my web framework), but actually doesn't use many features of qweb.

  * By default Ajaxterm only listen at 127.0.0.1:8080.
 For remote access, it is strongly recommended to use '''https SSL/TLS''', and that is simple to configure if you use the apache web server using mod_proxy.
 Here is an